Sergetec/Sudoku-Solver-C-/README.md

 # Sudoku Solver in C++

-Works for any correct Sudoku, otherwise it will display a message.
+Works for any correct Sudoku, otherwise it will display an error message.
+- 0 = empty space
+- numbers must contain spaces between them (no commas or anything else)
+- after 9 numbers have been entered, press the "Enter" key and enter the next numbers with the same rules

 ## Normal rules apply:
 - Each row must contain the numbers from 1 to 9, without repetitions